Instant coffee is often ridiculed among hardcore coffee snobs. While it’s not amazing, it’s still better than its reputation.

 However, as you get to the aftertaste, it has more sweetness and even some actual hints of fruit.
 My guess is that this is a blend of both medium roast and darker beans.

-Fruity flavors are, of course, very common with light and medium roast specialty coffee, but you don’t see many instant coffees that try to pull it off.
+Fruity flavors are, of course, very common with light and medium roast specialty coffee, but you don’t see many instants that try to pull it off.
 Judging from the other “more ambitious” instants I have tried, it seems like the most difficult aspect to replicate.

-I think Davidoff Rich is doing a pretty good job with their freeze-dried stuff, considering it’s a commercial instant coffee and not “specialty” per se.
+I think Davidoff Rich is doing a pretty good job with their freeze-dried stuff, considering it’s a commercial product and not “specialty” per se.

 Don’t go for this one if you want a coffee that works with milk; this is more a coffee that should be enjoyed black.